European-XFEL/DAMNIT/docs/configuration_and_management.md

 ```

 ### Naming and Titles
-When you create an instance of a `Group` (e.g., `xgm_sa2`), the `Variable`s
+When you create an instance of a `Group` (e.g., `xgm_sa2`), all its `Variable`s
-within it are automatically given prefixed names to avoid conflicts.
-The
+are automatically given prefixed names to avoid conflicts.
+The instance name
-instance name (the Python variable name you assign it to) is used as the prefix.
+(the Python variable name you assign it to) is used as the prefix.

 - The **`Variable` name** is formed by joining the `Group`'s instance name and
   the method's name with a dot: `xgm_sa2.pulse_energy`.